 If you’d like a list of other foods highest in soluble fibre, you can find that here.

 Some of the notable foods on this list include certain types of seeds and whole grains such as barley, quinoa, ground flaxseed and steel cut oatmeal ( which, as I explain in this article, is a superior choice for blood sugar management as compared to instant oats) among many others..

 As a former Diabetes Canada employee, I take great pride in the fact that I’ve helped hundreds of people in this position bring their A1C down to more acceptable levels by incorporating many of the strategies discussed in today’s post.

-If you find yourself in a position where you need help with this issue, know that working with a dietitian like myself is a highly effective option to consider.
+If you find yourself in a position where you need help with this issue following a recent pre or type 2 diabetes diagnosis, know that working with me 1-on-1 is a highly effective option to consider.

 My brand new book, which is an incredible starting point on the path towards better blood sugar management with type 2 diabetes, will also be a great aid.